dylanarmstrong/photos/README.md

 ### List of Albums

-This is hardcoded to allow specifying the visibility and the display name.
+This is hardcoded in `src/albums.json` to allow specifying the visibility and the display name.

 ### Create Thumbnails